Comprehensive Guide to the Mirror Polishing Process for Parts

 3.1 Surface Preparation

-Before starting the actual polishing, the part must be thoroughly cleaned and prepared.
-This stage involves:
+Before polishing, the part must be cleaned and prepared.
+Steps include:

 3.2 Abrasive Polishing